Zhihong0321/wuxia-battle-simulator/docs/ROADMAP.md

 # Roadmap

-This roadmap outlines near-term improvements and longer-term directions for the Wuxia Battle Simulator.
+This roadmap outlines near-term improvements and longer-term directions for the Wuxia Battle Engine.
 It is designed to help new contributors and AI agents pick up tasks safely.

 Near-term (MVP+)
 - Testing and determinism